danidee10/danidee10.github.io/_posts/django/2018-03-11-real-time-django-6.markdown

 You'll also notice that the chat window doesn't scroll the bottom once our messages exceeds the height of the containing div.
 That's really annoying.
 Imagine if you had to scroll on your mobile phone to read the latest message from Whatsapp.
 Let's fix it.

-We can quickly fix this by hooking in the `updated` life cycle.
+We can quickly fix this by hooking into the `updated` life cycle.
 It's called after a Component's state has been updated and it's been re-rendered.

 {%highlight JavaScript%}
 updated () {